ValeeKatona/KatonaValentin_Vizsgaremek/README.md

 <br>
 <br>
 These would be the followings:<br>
 * One reflects on the pandemic, which began in the end of 2019.
-It's name is PandemiApp, and you can find more about it here.<br>
+It's name is PandemiApp, and you can find more about it here:(https://github.com/djvalee/PandemiApp).<br><br>
 * The other one reflects on the refugees and the war that's happening in Ukraine.
 It's name is Sherterly, which you are reading now.(this is the VIZSGAREMEK)
 <br><br>
 Both of them are the most serious challenges of today, that's why we proceeded to find a solution that can help everyone in this situation.